luckyby/next-faunadb-crud-server/README.md

 ### What is this server

-This server allows you to use the fauna db to test the interaction of the application and any database with crud api
+This server allows you to use the fauna db to test the interaction of the application and some database with crud api

 ### CRUD server has the next endpoints: